camdencheek/website/content/about.md

 Hi, I'm Camden Cheek.

 I'm a software developer at Blue Medora.
 Most of my professional work is in the application monitoring space, particularly around logs.
-My personal interests include generative art and music, command-line development, and programming langauges.
+My personal interests include generative art and music, command-line development, and programming languages.

 Elsewhere, I can be found online at:
 - [github.com/camdencheek](https://github.com/camdencheek)